mvasin/react-div-100vh/README.md

 | `<div style={{height: '100vh'}}>`                                                                                               | `<Div100vh>`                                                                                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | ![Page cropped by bottom Safari chrome](https://raw.githubusercontent.com/mvasin/react-div-100vh/master/images/regular-div.png) | ![Page cropped by bottom Safari chrome](https://raw.githubusercontent.com/mvasin/react-div-100vh/master/images/react-div-100vh.png) |

-## Server-side rendering

-In Node environment (or, to be more specific, in an environment without `window` global object), window height doesn't make sense and can't be measured, hence `Div100vh` height falls back to `100vh`.
-If you have different logic in mind - use `use100vh` hook, it returns `undefined` if executed not in a browser.

 ## Testing